Famous Sites and Festivals in Kyotanabe 京田辺市(きょうたなべし)での有名(ゆうめい)な所(ところ)とイベント

 Built in the Asuka Period, Kannonji Temple was until the Muromachi Period one of many buildings that made up a large Buddhist temple.
 It is famous for its cherry blossom and nanohana (rape blossom) in the spring and autumnal leaves in the fall.

 Here you can see an 11-faced figure of Kannon made with wood-core dry lacquer from the Nara Period, which is a designated national treasure.
-Representative of Buddhist sculpture in the Nara Period, this work with its realistic style and gentle face is impressive to many viewers.
+Representative of Buddhist sculptures from the Nara Period, the realistic style and gentle face of this sculpture is impressive to many viewers.

 Built in the Asuka Period, this temple was originally one of many buildings that made up a large Buddhist temple.